andela/ah-django-unchained/README.md

 - Create a working space in your local machine
 - Clone this [repository](https://github.com/andela/ah-django-unchained) `git clone https://github.com/andela/ah-django-unchained.git`
 - Navigate to the project directory
-- Create a virtual environment `python3 -m venv /path/to/new/virtual/environment`
+- Create a virtual environment `python3 -m venv/path/to/new/virtual/environment`
 - Activate your virtual environment `source name_of_your_virtual_environment/bin/activate`
 - Install dependencies to your virtual environment `pip install -r requirements.txt`